fusionpbx/fusionpbx-docs/source/dialplan/dialplan_application.md

 # Dialplan Application

-Dialplan Application uses FreeSWITCH **show application** to build the dropdown lists that are found in FusionPBX dialplans.
+Dialplan Application uses FreeSWITCH **show application** to build the dropdown lists found in FusionPBX dialplans.
 This is a list from a default install and the list can change depending on how many FreeSWITCH modules are installed.